User interface markup language: SVG

 Scalable Vector Graphics is a markup language for graphics proposed by the W3C that can support rich graphics for web and mobile applications.
 While SVG is not a user interface language, it includes support for vector/raster graphics, animation, interaction with the DOM and CSS, embedded media, events and scriptability.
 When these features are used in combination, rich user interfaces are possible.

 SVG can also be superimposed upon another XML-compatible user interface markup language, such as XUL and XForms, as the graphics-rich portion of a user interface.

-TUIX

-TUIX is an XML based markup language for defining user interfaces in Tribiq CMS.
-Developers can define both the appearance of the interfaces and their interactions.
-The TUIX files from different Plugins are merged before rendering facilitating easy modification of existing interfaces and addition of new functionality.

 XAML

 XAML is a markup system that underlies user interface components of Microsoft's .NET Framework 3.0 and above.
 Its scope is more ambitious than that of most user interface markup languages, since program logic and styles are also embedded in the XAML document.
 Functionally, it can be seen as a combination of XUL, SVG, CSS, and JavaScript into a single XML schema.

 Some people are critical of this design, as many standards (such as those already listed) exist for doing these things.
 However, it is expected to be developed with a visual tool where developers do not even need to understand the underlying markups.